filiprescic/filiprescic.github.io/docs/science.md

 ### Talks

+- 16\.
+7. 2024.
+Regular talk contribution "*Approaches to photon absorption in a Lorentz invariance violation scenario*".
+Fifth annual conference on quantum gravity phenomenology in the multi-messenger era (QGMM24), 2024.
+Madrid, Spain.
 - 20\.
 2. 2023.
-Talk "*Study of Universe Transparency in an LIV Framework*".
+Regular talk contribution "*Study of Universe Transparency in an LIV Framework*".
 COST Action CA18108 Third Training School and 59.
 Winter School of Theoretical Physics "*Gravity - Classical, Quantum and Phenomenology*", Wojanów, Poland.

 ## Participation in schools & conferences